OBenner/data-engineering-interview-questions/kubernetes.md

 [Table of Contents](#Kubernetes)

-## How can we forward the port 8080 container -> 8080 service -> 8080 ingress -> 80 browser and how it can be done?
+## How can we forward the port 8080 container to 8080 service to 8080 ingress to 80 browser and how it can be done?
 The ingress is exposing port 80 externally for the browser to access, and connecting to a service that listens on 8080.
 The ingress will listen on port 80 by default.
 An "ingress controller" is a pod that receives external traffic and handles the ingress and is configured by an ingress resource For this you need to configure the ingress selector and if no 'ingress controller selector' is mentioned then no ingress controller will manage the ingress.

 Simple ingress Config will look like